 4. Agile, DevOps and ITIL are Getting Strong Competition from SRE

 Agile adoption is at 81%, DevOps adoption at 75% and ITIL adoption in 25% growth from last year’s report.
 SRE has risen from 10% last year to 15% in 2020.
 Others like Value Stream Mapping (19%) and Systems Thinking (13%) have also seen increases.

 I can see a great appetite for SRE adoption.
 Many are thinking about whether to go for SRE or for DevOps, while others are planning to adopt SRE as they have already adopted DevOps to some extent.
 Others who have failed to deliver DevOps may now want to try out the new ‘buzzword’.
 Involving IT Operations is now essential.
 While DevOps helped to break silos and brought the whole enterprise together, actual bridging of Operations and Development is through SRE.
 Operations also have started realizing that their way of working has changed and they need to be adopting the new way.
 ITIL 4 also is a catalyst to bring in this change of heart.

 5. Finding and Attracting Skilled People Continues to be a Challenge in 2020

 58% of respondents said that finding skilled individuals is a huge challenge and 48% say the retention of skilled DevOps individuals is a challenge.
-With salaries as high as $180,000 and the current skills gap, 2020 will be a challenging year for talent acquisition.
+Salaries are up to $180,000 and there is an existing skills gap, so we can expect that 2020 will be a challenging year for talent acquisition.
 Key verticals such as financial services, healthcare, manufacturing and distribution, and technology are eager to find DevOps and tech talent.

 It will be difficult to find people with knowledge of both Development and Operations.
 During my interactions with various organizations going for SRE adoption, the biggest challenge is finding such skills of both.
 Trying to build this is also a challenge as once they know, they become valuable and retaining them will be more difficult.